FogSecurity/aws-size/README.md

 * Python
 * AWS Credentials

 We recommend least privilege when running aws-size and using short-term credentials.  aws-size does not require any sort of write permissions.
 AWS provided managed policies that can work with aws-size include ReadOnlyAccess and SecurityAudit.
 The ViewOnlyAccess policy does not have the appropriate permissions to view usage of certain resources.

+If you are using aws-size to scan parameter or secret resources (Secrets Manager or Systems Manager Parameter Store), AWS provided managed policies may not work.
+Secrets Manager requires `secretsmanager:GetSecretValue` which is not in any of the aforementioned AWS provided managed policies.
+Parameter Store requires `ssm:GetParameter` which is not in SecurityAudit nor ViewOnlyAccess.
+Additionally, certain resources will require `kms:Decrypt` if encrypted with a KMS key to retrieve length of data.

-An example IAM policy for aws-size can be found [here](iam/aws_size_read_policy.json).
+A reference IAM policy for aws-size can be found [here](iam/aws_size_read_policy.json).

 To install required libraries, `pip3 install -r requirements.txt` can be run.